WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 Here is what the WooCommerce checkout page with new terms and conditions text looks like:

 These terms and conditions don’t have a checkbox at the WooCommerce checkout.
-It allows users to go to the checkout page and purchase without adding an extra checkbox to click.
+It allows users to go to the checkout page and purchase without having to click an extra checkbox.

 This is how you can add the terms and conditions to WooCommerce checkout pages.